Reforms Re Civil Litigation Costs

-Where implementation of the proposals requires a change to the Court Rules (CPR) then these changes and recommendations would normally go out for consultation and to the legal profession prior to any changes being implemented.
+Where the implementation of the proposals requires a change to the Court Rules (CPR) then these changes and recommendations would normally go out for consultation and to the legal profession prior to any changes being implemented.

-We would not therefore expect to see any changes to the Civil Procedure Rules in the short term.
+We would not, therefore, expect to see any changes to the Civil Procedure Rules in the short term.

 “Finally, certain of the proposals will require changes to the professional rules for implementation.
 The Law Society is already in the process of considering costs issues and recently scrapped the remuneration certificate procedure as part of this.
 However, any major changes to the professional rules require Government approval before they can be made so there is likely to be delay also”.